Dr. Denis Alexander: Current and Emerging Issues in Science and Theology

 Dr. Mariam Kamell Kovalishyn: Reading the New Testament Around the World

 This week, we welcomed Dr Mariam Kamell Kovalishyn back to the podcast to share about her forthcoming book Reading the New Testament Around the World.
 Mariam is a beloved New Testament professor at Regent and in this conversation, she shares her enthusiasm for the New Testament, as well as the inspiration and process behind collaborating with global scholars to conduct situated exegesis.
 We talk about fresh insights from Scripture and student responses to advanced copies of the book.
 The volume incorporates essays on each book of the New Testament, with writers from across the world engaging with theological, social and political issues pertinent to their contexts.
 The book will be released on April 29, 2025 from Baker Academic.
-She will be teaching New Testament Foundations this summer (May 26–June 6) and launching her book at Regent on May 28.BioDr.
+She will be teaching New Testament Foundations this summer (May 26–June 6) and launching her book in the Regent Chapel on May 21 at 7:30pm.BioDr.
 Mariam Kamell Kovalishyn is an Associate Professor of New Testament at Regent College.
 She earned her Bachelor of Arts from Davidson College, a Master of Arts in Biblical Studies from Denver Seminary, and a PhD in New Testament from the University of St. Andrews.
 Mariam’s scholarly work focuses on the Epistle of James, the Gospel of Matthew, and the broader context of Jewish literature from the intertestamental period.
 She has co-authored a commentary on James for the Zondervan Exegetical Commentary on the New Testament series and has contributed numerous articles and book chapters to the field.
 Previous Podcast AppearancesQuestions About the New Testament: Part 2 (December 2019)Rediscovering Biblical Faith (April 2019)The Epistle of James (March 2017)Regent College Podcast Thanks for listening.
 Please like, rate and review us on your podcast platform of choice and share this episode with a friend.
 Follow Us on Social Media Facebook Instagram Youtube Keep in Touch Regent College Summer Programs Regent College Newsletter

 --------